About the Initiative:

 - Animate capital markets so as to reduce the cost of capital and the need for government support.

-- By providing credit support and/or aggregation mechanisms designed to scale clean energy generation and energy efficiency projects, the Green Bank would enhance total market participation.
+- By providing credit support and/or aggregation mechanisms designed to scale clean energy generation and energy efficiency projects, NY Green Bank would enhance total market participation.

-- The Green Bank will look to leverage both the capital and institutional capabilities of its private sector partners.
+- NY Green Bank will look to leverage both the capital and institutional capabilities of its private sector partners.

-- The Green Bank will reduce the need for direct subsidies by earning a return on investments to preserve and grow its capital base, recycling that capital into new clean energy projects when its initial investments mature, ultimately creating a fully self-sustaining $1B support system for the clean energy finance market.
+- NY Green Bank will reduce the need for direct subsidies by earning a return on investments to preserve and grow its capital base, recycling that capital into new clean energy projects when its initial investments mature, ultimately creating a fully self-sustaining $1.0 billion support system for the clean energy finance market.

 May 29, 2014 Technical Conference: